sandeshad100/AutoCodeTube/README.md

 # How to Contribute
 💎 **Start by starring our repository**.
 Your star not only motivates us but also expands our repository's visibility to potential contributors like you. 📑

-💎 You can Clone this repository and create branch, make necessary chnages and push to your branch.

-💎 OR

  Fork this repository📑  💎 [How to fork a repository](https://services.github.com/on-demand/intro-to-github/create-pull-request)\
 💎 Clone the forked repository into local space\
 💎 Run Demo.html on yours local machine to see what we are going to build.